shopgate-professional-services/ext-movable-ink/README.md

 # Shopgate Connect - Movable-ink

-This extension enables the use of variables for customer data in HTML widgets.
+This extension enables displaying movable ink widgets, including the use of variables for customer data.